Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 A year after people joined the trial, the trial team looked at the number of people who had developed mesothelioma in the chest wall within 7cm of the procedure site.
 They found no significant difference between the 2 groups.

 - pain scores and how many people reported chest pain or needed pain control drugs

 They found no difference between the 2 groups in either of these.
 The researchers say this suggests that having radiotherapy straight away doesn’t help symptom control.

 - skin reactions such as redness and irritation

 The trial team concluded that having radiotherapy soon after a chest wall procedure wasn’t useful and didn’t prevent the mesothelioma spreading to the procedure site.

 We have based this summary on information from the research team.
 The information they sent us has been reviewed by independent specialists (

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.

-Dr Nick Maskell
+Professor Nick Maskell